portlandwebworks/chhs-prototype/README.md

 #### J. Deployed the prototype on PaaS
 The PoC has been deployed to Google Cloud Container Engine [Link](https://cloud.google.com/container-engine/).
 The Container Engine is built on the open source [Kubernetes](http://kubernetes.io/) system, providing flexibility to take advantage of on-premises, hybrid, or public cloud infrastructure.
 Many cloud providers are working to integrate Kubernetes into their platforms such as Red Hat, Microsoft, IBM, OpenStack, and VMware.
-Kubernetes can also be deployed to Amazon GovClouds.
+Kubernetes can also be deployed to Amazon GovCloud.
 Kubernetes also has a number of other benefits such as the ability to automatically scale based on real-time user demand.
+Please see the kubernetes (https://github.com/portlandwebworks/chhs-prototype/tree/develop/kubernetes) folder for a functional demo of the code used to provision the prototype environment.

 #### K. Developed automated unit tests for their code
 JUnit and EasyMock were utilized to cover unit testing needs while utilizing Spring based design methodologies to help write testable code.